adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 <metric> # Angle brackets around value are not allowed.
 ```

-Here the `<metric>` represents an x advance adjustment, except when used in the `vkrn`, `vpal`, `vhal`, or `valt` features, in which case it represents a Y advance adjustment.
+Here the `<metric>` represents an x advance adjustment, except when used in the `vkrn`, `vpal`, `vhal`, or `valt` features, in which case it represents a y advance adjustment.
 All other adjustments are implicitly set to 0.
 This is the simplest feature file `<valuerecord>` format, and is provided since it represents the most commonly used adjustment (i.e. for kerning).
 For example:

 ```
 -3  # without <>
 ```

-Note that the use of a single value as Y advance can only be triggered when the value record definition is contained within a `vkrn`, `vpal`, `vhal`, or `valt` feature definition.
-If it is in a standalone lookup, then the value will be interpreted as an X advance, even if the lookup is referenced from within one of the vertical metric features.
+Note that the use of a single value as y advance can only be triggered when the value record definition is contained within a `vkrn`, `vpal`, `vhal`, or `valt` feature definition.
+If it is in a standalone lookup, then the value will be interpreted as an x advance, even if the lookup is referenced from within one of the vertical metric features.

 ##### Value record format B:
 ```